Nition/UnityTerrainGrass/README.md

 # How to use

-Should work in Unity 4 and up, until they update the terrain system one day.
+Should work in Unity 4 and up, at least until they update the terrain system one day.
 Probably works in Unity 3 as well.

 - Make some built-in Unity terrain with grass.
 - Drop the two shaders anywhere in your Assets folder.
 They'll automatically override the hidden default ones.